IntelLabs/Open-Omics-Acceleration-Framework/pipelines/deepvariant-based-germline-variant-calling-fq2vcf/README.md

 ### One-time setup
-This step takes around ~15 mins to execute
+This step takes around ~15 mins to execute.
+During the installation process, whenever prompted for user input, it is recommended that the user select all default options.
 ```bash
 cd /sharedgp
 git clone --recursive https://github.com/IntelLabs/Open-Omics-Acceleration-Framework.git